IsraelAfriyie-dev/Mars-Rover-Navigation-on-Moon/README.md

-## 🛰️ ROS 2 Mars Rover: Autonomous Navigation on the Moon 🌕
+## 🛰️ Mars Rover: Autonomous Navigation on the Moon 🌕
 This project simulates an autonomous Mars-style rover navigating a lunar terrain using ROS 2 (Humble), Gazebo, and custom navigation stacks.
 The rover is equipped with simulated LIDAR, joystick teleoperation, autonomous obstacle avoidance, and a modular control framework designed for extreme planetary environments

 ## Table of Contents